inspircd/docs/docs/server/messages/index.md

 This page only lists server messages.
 For details on user commands that may be sent across the network see the core commands page ([v4 docs](/4/commands), [v3 docs](/3/commands)) or for a specific module please refer to the appropriate page for that module ([v4 docs](/4/modules), [v3 docs](/3/modules)).

+### Core Protocol

+These messages are provided by the spanningtree module and are always available.

 <table markdown="1">
 <thead>
 <tr>